Foel Lus (SH 732 761)

 There has been a Significant Height Revision to a hill that is listed in the Y Trichant – The 300m Hills of Wales, with the summit height, bwlch height and their locations, the drop and status of the hill confirmed by LIDAR analysis conducted by Myrddyn Phillips.

-The criteria for the list that this name change applies to are:
+The criteria for the listing that this significant height revision applies to are:

 |Extract from the Ordnance Survey 1:25,000 Explorer map|

 However, it was not until LIDAR became available that the details for this hill could be accurately re-assessed.
 The LIDAR (Light Detection & Ranging) technique produced highly accurate height data that is now freely available for much of England and Wales.